microchip-pic-avr-examples/pic18f56q71-bare-metal-spi-mplab/README.md

 Fundementally, SPI has 2 states dictated by SS.
 When SS is deasserted, serial communication is ignored by the module, and thus the driver is inactive.
 When SS is asserted, serial communication can begin at anytime.
 The standalone SPI peripheral contains dedicated hardware that can detect when SS changes state.
 These flags are set by the hardware and are accessible in the functions `SPI1_isStopped` and `SPI1_isStarted`.

-When a stop flag is asserted, the driver needs to cease communication, as no further clock signals will be incoming.
-When the start flag is asserted, the SS line has been asserted, which suggests communication will begin shortly.
+When a stop flag is set, the driver needs to cease communication, as the host has stopped communication.
+When the start flag is set, the SS line has been asserted, which suggests communication will begin.

 Note: Some devices like Analog-to-Digital Converters (ADCs) can trigger conversions when SS is asserted.
 After a delay from the host, the result can be read back from the device.
 As the polling state machine function is created by the user, such functionality could be mimicked, if desired.

 With these 2 flags, the stop flag should **always** preempt and clear a start flag.
-Both start and stop flags must be cleared in software with `SPI1_clearStartFlag` and `SPI1_clearStopFlag`.
+Both start and stop flags must be manually cleared in software with `SPI1_clearStartFlag` and `SPI1_clearStopFlag`.

 #### Data Receive and Transmit